antogp24/Cube/README.md

 - There are templates, double pointers and 2D arrays everywhere in the matrix and vector header files.
 - I didn't fully understood some of the algorithms and matrices.
 For example the __rotation matrices__.

-It just works, but it's not pretty or readable.
+It just works, but it's not pretty, nor readable.

 ## Dependencies